bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript Library created by the makers of Facebook.
+It allows you to create dynamic and reusable UI components.
+It allows the use to update information on the page without reloading.

-1. Describe component state.
+2. Describe component state.

+Component State is a stored value for a component.
+It allows you to create a dynamic component that can change over time.

-1. Describe props.
+3. Describe props.

+Props are used for storing data and passing that data to other components in your project.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is something that occurs outside the scope of the function.
+These can be used to manipulate the DOM, fetch information from an API, and many more

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.
+//You are expected to be able to answer questions in these areas.
+Your responses contribute to //your Sprint Challenge grade.

 ## Instructions